GAIB: The Bridge for Compute-Backed Real-World Yield

 GAIB’s Value Proposition & Economic Flywheel Outline - Source: GAIB

-These credit pools are subsequently fractionalised into liquid on-chain tokens representing claims on productive output, democratising access to high-yield infrastructure markets that were once the exclusive domain of private equity and institutional lenders.
+This is achieved via its asset tokenisation layer, where GAIB aggregates verified AI infra operators spanning data centers, robotics facilities and energy infra (coming soon) into a standardised pool of financing deals.
+GAIB’s portfolio subsequently fractionalised into liquid on-chain tokens representing claims on productive output, democratising access to high-yield infrastructure markets that were once the exclusive domain of private equity and institutional lenders.
 Capital providers (from retail participants to DAOs and treasuries) can now earn AI-backed, real-world yield in a fully transparent and composable manner.

 In essence, GAIB functions as a programmable conduit through which decentralised capital finances frontier AI infrastructure that transforms an opaque, illiquid private credit market into an open, verifiable, and scalable financial ecosystem.